Vishnukurra101/Siamese-Network/README.md

-# Siamese Network for Cross-Domain Similarity Analysis of Numbers and Alphabets
+# Siamese Network for Image Similarity Analysis

 ## Overview
 This project focuses on cross-domain similarity analysis using a Siamese network architecture.
 The goal is to determine the similarity between pairs of numbers and alphabets.